ananya-venbakkam/writer/README.md

 ___

 Your contribution requests are welcome.
 Please open an issue before making a major change.
-Pleas make sure to update tests as appropriate.
+Please make sure to update tests as appropriate.